azure-contrib/AzureDataEaseOfUse/README.md

     azure.Expect100Continue(enabled: Your_Answer);

-    // Shortcut do whatever you want to the endpoint azure.TableServicePoint();
+    // Shortcut to do whatever you want to the endpoint azure.TableServicePoint();
 ```